 We know that divorce takes a toll on the mind, body, and the soul.
 Emotions run high, especially when children, pets, or your family’s home is involved.

-Let our North Carolina divorce lawyers at Teddy, Meekins & Talbert guide you through the emotionally charged process of separation and divorce.
+Let our North Carolina divorce lawyers at Teddy, Meekins & Talbert guide you through the emotionally charged issues of divorce, child support, and alimony.
 We offer personalized attention, a broad perspective, and years of experience on family law issues.

 We will meet with you and develop a plan that protects your interests and rights if you are ready to end your marriage, and our trial lawyers are ready to fight for you and your rights in court if necessary.